 Q: Do I need a visa to visit Morocco?

 A visa is not required for US citizens visiting Morocco for less than 90 days.
-The same is also true for visitors from the European Union, United Kingdom, Canada, Australia and several other countries and regions throughout the world.
+The same is also true for visitors from the European Union, the United Kingdom, Canada, Australia, and several other countries and regions throughout the world.